Textus Receptus: Textual origin

 Even though Erasmus had only one manuscript of Revelation when he created the first edition of his Novum Instrumentum omne, F.H.A Scrivener notes that in a few places such as Revelation 1:4 and Revelation 8:13, Erasmus refers to manuscripts which he had seen earlier during his travels.
-For subsequent editions, Erasmus had the benefit of many European correspondents (he wrote "The New Testament has made me friends everywhere") and was able to get more collaborators or subeditors: for example, future English Catholic bishop Cuthbert Tunstall helped with the second edition; and he had friendly interactions with Spanish Cardinal Ximénez de Cisneros who sent a Complutensian Polyglot in time for Erasmus' 1527 fourth edition, particularly used for improving Revelation.
+For subsequent editions, Erasmus had the benefit of many European correspondents (he wrote "The New Testament has made me friends everywhere") and was able to get more collaborators or subeditors: for example, future English Catholic bishop Cuthbert Tunstall helped with the second edition; and he had friendly interactions with Spanish Cardinal Ximénez de Cisneros.
+Erasmus had a copy of the Complutensian Polyglot in time for his 1527 fourth edition, particularly used for improving Revelation.

 Other manuscripts were available to later editors of the Textus Receptus.
 Robert Stephanus had access to over a dozen manuscripts, including Codex Bezae and Regius, additionally making use of the Complutensian Polyglot.
 Stephanus' edition of the Textus Receptus became one of the two "standard" texts of the Textus Receptus alongside those of Theodore Beza.
 Like Stephanus, Beza had access to a larger manuscript pool than Erasmus, including Codex Claromontanus and the Codex Bezae; however, he made very little use of them in his editions.